Our Terry’s Chocolate Orange Pumpkin Shaped Cake is a showstopping centrepiece treat for any Halloween party.

 - 4 Tbsp Boiling Water

-- Place the Eggs, flour,caster sugar, butter and baking powder in a large whisking bowl and whisk until nice and smooth
+- Pre-heat the oven at 180°CPlace the eggs, flour,caster sugar, butter and baking powder in a large whisking bowl and whisk until nice and smooth

-- Place the cocoa powder into a separate bowl, slowly start adding the boiling water stiring until its become a stiff paste.
+- Place the cocoa powder into a separate bowl, slowly start adding the boiling water stir until its become a stiff paste.

 - Place paste into the cake mixture and whisk until smooth.